Home » Chicken Recipes » Double Crust Chicken Pot Pie

 Double Crust Chicken Pot Pie

-I really don’t know what I would do without my cast iron skillets they are my “go to” when it comes to pans in my kitchen.
-They hold and distribute the heat evenly making the bottom crust for this chicken pot pie bake crispy and golden.
-The filling is made from scratch, no canned soup required.
-How to make simple Chicken Pot Pie:
+Chicken pot pie is bonafide comfort food.
+The tender chicken and vegetables smothered with a gravy that’s full of flavor all baked in a pie shell.
+It’s glorious.
+Cast iron skillets are my “go to” choice when it comes to pans in my kitchen.
+They hold and distribute the heat evenly making the bottom crust for this chicken pot pie crispy and golden preventing the bottom of the store-bought pie crust from becoming soggy.
+There’s no need to blind bake or prebake the crust when using cast iron.
+The pot pie filling is made from scratch, no canned soup required.
+Ingredients to make the best Double Crust Chicken Pot Pie Recipe: (Scroll down for the full printable recipe card.)

-• Liquid – Chicken stock and half and half or cream.
+• Liquid – Low sodium chicken broth or chicken stock plus half and half or heavy cream for richness.

-• Egg Wash – One large egg beaten with cold water.
+• Egg Wash – One large egg beaten with 1 teaspoon cold water for brushing the top crust.

 How To Make Double Crust Chicken Pot Pie